 The station on this line that was in the parish was Daresbury which opened when the railway did.
 There is a section on this station elsewhere on our website.

 A good section of the Birkenhead Railway is now part of the Merseyrail Wirral line electrified from Birkenhead to Chester.
-Although the unnelectrified Chester to Warrington line is still regularly used by passenger trains, the number if freight trains has dropped in recent years, the only regular recent freight trains are log trains to Chirk and sand workings to Ellesmere Port.
+Although the unnelectrified Chester to Warrington line is still regularly used by passenger trains, the number if freight trains has dropped in recent years, the only regular recent freight trains are log trains to Chirk, sand workings to Ellesmere Port and a coal train to Penyffordd.

-The reopening of the Halton curve will give extra passenger trains, an hourly service to Liverpool Lime Street via Runcorn and Liverpool Parkway.
-There is another non-stop hourly service through the parish from Chester to Leeds.
+The reopening of the Halton curve means extra passenger trains (not through the parish), an hourly service to Liverpool Lime Street via Runcorn and Liverpool Parkway.
+The TFW North Wales service runs hourly and there is another non-stop hourly service through the parish from Chester to Leeds.